The app tries to make it 100x easier to find receipts. After you’ve set it up the first time, all you have to do is:

-Autosync automatically fetches transactions for you, using Plaid to connect to your bank.
+Autosync automatically fetches transactions for you, by connecting to your bank.

 Plaid uses and stores your bank credentials to sync transactions from your bank.
 You should read the Plaid privacy statement to make sure that’s OK for you.

-Receipt Runner never sees your credentials, and they are deleted by Plaid if you disconnect the account.
+Receipt Runner never sees your credentials, and they are deleted if you disconnect the account.

-If you prefer not to use Plaid, you can import bank statements manually.
+If you prefer not to use Plaid or Aiia, you can import bank statements manually.

 If your bank doesn't support autosync through Plaid you can import data from excel, CSV and many types of formatted bank statements.
-Send me an email at firstname.lastname@example.org if you use a different format!
+Send me an email at email@example.com, or if you use a different format!

 All data is kept locally in this app, and nothing touches any servers.